 The reporter should be prepared to answer the following questions to the best of their ability...

-- The circumstances which lead the reporter to believe that the older person is being abused, neglected or financially exploited, with as much specificity as possible;
+The circumstances which lead the reporter to believe that the adult age 60 or older or person with disabilities age 18-59 is being abused, neglected, or financially exploited, with as much specificity as possible;

 All reports and records of the Adult Protective Services Program are subject to strict confidentiality provisions, except as provided by law or court order.